amritofficial88/sales-prediction-python/README.md

    ``` shell
          pip install -r requirements.txt
    ```
-4. Open the Jupyter Notebook file aales_prediction_python.ipynb to view and interact with the code
+4. Open the Jupyter Notebook file sales_prediction_python.ipynb to view and interact with the code
 5. Run the cells in the notebook to execute the code and view the results